Emmanuelle Guyon, the mirror of your emotions

 Picts of Scotland jewelry

-We took a little detour to the Pictish tribes of northern Scotland, who inhabited the region before the arrival of the Romans.
-This remarkable people managed to resist both Roman conquest and Viking incursions, a testament to their strength and resilience.
-Often regarded as a mysterious and obscure people, the Picts have left behind numerous archaeological traces and feature prominently in many historical accounts.
+We took a brief detour to explore the Pictish tribes of northern Scotland, who inhabited the region before the arrival of the Romans.
+This remarkable people managed to resist Roman conquest and Viking invasions, demonstrating their strength and resilience.
+Often considered a mysterious and enigmatic group, the Picts left behind numerous archaeological traces and feature prominently in historical accounts.

-Although the Picts were largely assimilated by the Scots during the first millennium AD, their legacy continues to captivate historians, archaeologists, and enthusiasts of ancient history.
+Although the Picts were largely assimilated by the Scots during the first millennium AD, their legacy continues to fascinate historians, archaeologists, and enthusiasts of ancient history.
+Pictish artifacts provide valuable insights into the culture, beliefs, and practices of this ancient people, and their art continues to captivate the modern imagination with its symbolic richness and timeless beauty.

 Carved slabs from the Picts of Scotland